 The content on this page will be of most use to clinicians, such as nurses, doctors, pharmacists, specialists and other healthcare providers.

 This guide offers conversations, questions, advice and care options before, during and after birth.
-It has been framed around PEPE – the top four ways of preventing SUDI.
+It has been framed around PEPE – the top 4 ways of preventing SUDI.

 Place baby in his or her own baby bed in the same room as their parent or caregiver.